-COPHD generally assigns one bedroom to two people and will also consider the following conditions when determining the unit size designated for the family's voucher:
+COPHD generally assigns one bedroom to two people and will also consider the following conditions when determining the bedroom size designated for the family's voucher:

-- Single person families will be allocated a zero or one bedroom. - Authorized live-in aides will be allocated a separate bedroom.
-No additional bedrooms will be provided for the live-in aide's family. - Foster children will be included in determining unit size only if they will be in the unit for at least six (6) consecutive months. - Space may be provided for a child who is away at school, but who lives with the family during school recess. - A household in which the parent shares joint custody of a dependent child will include the child on the lease and will be counted for purposes of establishing occupancy standards for unit size if:
+- Single person families will be allocated a one-bedroom voucher. - Authorized live-in aides will be allocated a separate bedroom.
+No additional bedrooms will be provided for the live-in aide's family. - Foster children will be included in determining voucher size only if they will be in the unit for at least six (6) consecutive months. - Space may be provided for a child who is away at school, but who lives with the family during school recess. - A household in which the parent shares joint custody of a dependent child will include the child on the lease and will be counted for purposes of establishing occupancy standards for unit size if:

-- The head of household is legally entitled to physical possession of the child more than 50% of the time; and - $\circ$ $\,$ The child actually physically resides in the unit with the head of household more than 50% of the time; and - If the child is school age, the head of household is listed as the legal guardian on the child's school enrollment documentation, and the address of record is the head of household's address.
+- The head of household is legally entitled to physical possession of the child more than 50% of the time; and - The child actually physically resides in the unit with the head of household more than 50% of the time; and - If the child is school age, the head of household is listed as the legal guardian on the child's school enrollment documentation, and the address of record is the head of household's address.

-A total of two additional members per living/sleeping area may be approved at the request of the participant.
+A total of two additional members per living/sleeping area may be approved.
 COPHD will only grant increases in voucher size in cases of birth, adoption, court awarded or other legally documented custody.